Home

 • Use slightly irregular, glazed (or stone) tiles for your splashback.

-• And if your floor is up to it, you could put wrought-iron garden chairs around the kitchen table.
-(If you have wood or vinyl flooring, these chairs will be to heavy - but you could use lighter, wooden garden furniture instead).
+• And if your floor is up to it, you could put wrought-iron around the kitchen table.
+(If you have wood or vinyl flooring, these chairs would be to heavy - but you could use lighter, wooden garden furniture instead).

 (Return to Top)